 As the country with the world’s largest Muslim population, Indonesia is an important partner for Germany in the dialogue on religious issues and the prevention of radicalisation.

-In the aftermath of the economic downturn caused by the pandemic, bilateral trade was worth approximately 5.6 billion euro.
-In addition to its economic importance, Indonesia is relevant on the global stage in particular through its role in the area of climate change and the environment – not only because of its extensive forests and rich biodiversity, but also because of it being one of the world’s largest emitters of greenhouse gases.
-Germany is supporting Indonesia particularly in the context of promoting renewable energies, forest conservation and vocational training, meaning it is now one of Indonesia’s largest bilateral development partners.
-Furthermore, Germany supports numerous development programmes through the EU, multilateral institutions, non-governmental organisations and in a regional context through ASEAN.
+Following the downturn caused by the pandemic the previous year, bilateral trade recovered slightly in 2021, to around 6.6 billion euro (2020: 5.6 billion euro), of which exports from Germany totalled 2.5 billion euro (primarily machinery and chemical products).
+Since 2017, no investment protection agreement has been in place.
+Indonesia’s role in climate and environment is of global relevance – not only because of its extensive forests and rich biodiversity, but also because it is one of the world’s largest emitters of greenhouse gases.
+Germany is supporting Indonesia particularly in the context of renewable energy promotion, the development of climate-friendly infrastructure, forest conservation and vocational training, with the result that it is now one of Indonesia’s largest bilateral development partners.

-In the field of culture and education, Germany is highly regarded in Indonesia.
+Germany is highly regarded in Indonesia in the field of culture and education.
 It enjoys an excellent reputation as a place to study and engage in research and has for years been one of the top choices for Indonesian students wanting to study abroad.
-The German language also keeps growing in popularity in Indonesia.
+The German language also remains very popular in Indonesia.
 There are currently more than 150,000 Indonesians learning German.